felixagren97/jaxpi/README.md

 # JAXPI

 This repository is an adaptation of the [JAX-PI repository from Predictive Intelligence Lab](https://github.com/PredictiveIntelligenceLab/jaxpi) for a master's thesis at the Department of Electrical Engineering at Chalmers University of Technology.
 It offers a comprehensive implementation of physics-informed neural networks (PINNs), seamlessly integrating several advanced network architectures, and training algorithms from [An Expert's Guide to Training Physics-informed Neural Networks
 ](https://arxiv.org/abs/2308.08468) and adapts these to the domain of discharge physics.
-The implementation supports both **single** and **multi-GPU** training, while evaluation is currently limited to single-GPU setups.

 ## Demo
 A demonstration notebook for running the code on Google Colab is available [here](https://colab.research.google.com/drive/1a33Zx5J9NJ3mn8uNzxFKQq_m0DLjST9Q?usp=sharing).
 The next sections will provide a more thorough description of how to use the repo.